skip to content

 Feed~

-When the roses are waking up, putting all their energy into their new growth I like to give them a liquid fish emulsion fertilizer.
-These do have a smell but it goes away after a day.
-These are to be diluted in a watering can or bucket and watered in.
-You dont want to water above a rose because the moisture on the leaves can cause mildew, so water in around the base of your plants.
-I love Neptune's Harvest or Alaska fish emulsion.
+When the roses are waking up and putting all their energy into their new growth I like to give them a liquid fish emulsion fertilizer.
+These do have a smell but it goes away after a day or two.
+Liquid fish emulsion feed is to be diluted in a watering can or bucket and watered in.
+You can also use a sprayer with your fish emulsion to feed the rose from top to bottom after they have leafed out.
+Roses can absorb nutrients through their leaves.
+For a fish emulsion fertilizer, I love Neptune's Harvest or Alaska fish emulsion for everything from my roses to veggie starts.

-If you have compost or well rotted manure you can add this in your hole at planting time & each spring around the base of your plants, helping to amend the soil and hold nutrients.
+If you have compost or well rotted manure you can add this in your hole at planting time & each spring around the base of your plants, helping to amend the soil.
+Mulching around the base helps retain water & acts as a weed barrier.

 Water~